fiberplane/create-honc-app/examples/placegoose/src/pages/index.md

 ```

 ## What's it good for?
-Placegoose is a free online REST API for moments when you **just need some honkin data**!
-More than that, it's a learning resource for building blazing-fast REST APIs with the [HO(N)C stack.](https://honc.dev/#overview) You're welcome to use it as a reference, or clone the repo and modify the schema to fit your use-case.
+Placegoose is a free online REST API for moments when you **just need some honkin data!** More than that, it's a learning resource for building blazing-fast REST APIs with the [HO(N)C stack.](https://honc.dev/#overview) You're welcome to use it as a reference, or clone the repo and modify the schema to fit your use-case.

 ## How does the API work?
 Placegoose comes with 3 goose-themed resources, supporting _up to_ all 5 common HTTP verbs.
 We don't actually make updates to the DB in response to write requests, but we do validate payloads and verify the target exists.
 If something's not right, we'll return an error with a helpful message.